-Pete Seeger, who passed away earlier this week at the age of 94, spoke with Bill a number of times over the years, and even sang a few of his folk songs.
+Pete Seeger, who died two years ago today at the age of 94, spoke with Bill a number of times over the years, and even sang a few of his folk songs.
 In remembrance of the activist and folksinger, we’ve pulled together some highlights in the video clips below.

 Pete Seeger on Being Censored

 As McCarthyism gripped America in the post-World War II era, many Americans scrambled to appear as non-dissenting as possible.
 Pete Seeger was not one of them.
 As a former member of the Young Communists’ League, he was brought before the House Un-American Activities Committee in 1955.
 In this clip, Seeger remembers how he felt during the 1950s and 1960s, when he was confronted by intimidation and censorship.